Setting Up the Development Environment

 Information

-To attain the steps to set up a cross-compile toolchain for Qt to allow the deployment of application to the Display, contact MRS Electronic.
+To obtain the steps to set up a cross-compile toolchain for Qt to allow deployment of applications to the Display, contact MRS Electronic.